JanneMattila/www/docs/_posts/2024/10/2024-10-21-azure-firewall-and-availability-zones.markdown

 ## Conclusion

+If you have missed the Availability Zones setting during the deployment of Azure Firewall, then it's a good idea to migrate it to use Availability Zones.
+After all, it's a critical service and you want to make sure it's highly available and resilient to failures.

-Migration of Azure Firewall to use Availability Zones should be fairly easy and quick operation.
+Luckily, it should be fairly easy and quick operation.
-But of course you need to plan it carefully and have maintenance window for it.
+But of course you need to plan it carefully and have maintenance window for this change.

+I hope you find this useful!

 <!--
 - Azure Firewall: deployed without AZs, delete re-deploy with AZs or change location